Smith & Wesson Model 10: World War II

+The S&W M&P military revolvers produced from 1942 to 1944 had serial numbers with a "V" prefix, and were known as the "Smith & Wesson Victory Model".
+Early Victory Models did not always have the V prefix.

 Initial production of 65,000 4-inch-barreled revolvers for Navy aircrew bypassed standard procurement procedures, and quality suffered without traditional inspection procedures.

 Quality improved when Army ordnance inspectors became involved in early 1942, and the design was modified in 1945 to include an improved hammer block after a sailor was killed by a loaded revolver discharging when accidentally dropped onto a steel deck.
-Many aircrew preferred to carry the revolver rather than the heavier M1911 pistol.
-Pilots often preferred a shoulder holster in the confined space of a cockpit, but a hip holster was also available for security personnel.

-Some of these revolvers remained in service well into the 1990s with units of the United States Armed Forces, including the United States Air Force and the Coast Guard.
-Until the introduction of the Beretta M9 9mm pistol in 1990, U.S. Army helicopter crew members and female military police were equipped with .38 caliber Victory Model revolvers.
-Five-hundred revolvers with two-inch barrels were delivered on 22 August 1944 for Criminal Investigation Division agents.
-The Victory Model remained in use with Air National Guard tanker and transport crews as late as Operation Desert Storm in 1991, and with United States Navy security personnel until 1995.

 Some Lend-Lease Victory Model revolvers originally chambered for the British .38/200 were returned to the United States and rechambered to fire the more popular and more powerful .38 Special ammunition, and such revolvers are usually so marked on their barrels.
 Rechambering of .38-200 cylinders to .38 Special results in oversized chambers, which may cause problems.